rust-lang/rfcs/text/3485-feature-documentation.md

 Cargo features have become extremely widely used, with many crates having at least some level of configuration and larger crates winding up with tens of gates.
-Desipte being a first class component of crate structure, they suffer from a documentation problem: users need to maintain documentation separate from feature definition, typically a manually-created table within API docs.
+Despite being a first class component of crate structure, they suffer from a documentation problem: users need to maintain documentation separate from feature definition, typically a manually-created table within API docs.